-- Desire to participate in conservation; - At least 18 years old and maximum 45 years old; - Must understand written and spoken English; - Good level of physical fitness; - High level of energy and flexibility; - Able to cope with physically challenging conditions (sleeping on the beach, long walks, working late nights, hot weather, insects); - Ability to work and live with people of different backgrounds and nationalities.
+- Desire to participate in conservation; - At least 18 years old and maximum 45 years old; - Must understand written and spoken English; - Good level of physical fitness; - High level of energy and flexibility; - Able to cope with physically challenging conditions (camping, long walks, sleeping on the beach, working late nights, hot weather, insects); - Ability to work and live with people of different backgrounds and nationalities.

-Volunteer Contribution: Volunteer contributions cover accommodation and utilities such as water and electricity.
-Meals are not provided.
-Food is not cheap here, but you will be able to save some money by doing communal cooking.
+Volunteer Contribution: Volunteer contributions cover accommodation, utilities such as water and electricity, and meals during your working period.
+Meals are not provided on rest days.
+Please note that water and basic meals (breakfast, lunch, and dinner) are provided in the camp.

+We can accommodate vegetarians and vegans.
 Volunteer contributions also provide critical funds needed to support the basic but essential needs of the project, allowing us to patrol the beaches more effectively, and ultimately protect more turtles.

-One week: €220 Two weeks: €270 Three weeks: €320 €50 for each additional week
+One week: €275 Two weeks: €340 Three weeks: €400 €50 for each additional week

-At your arrival, you will be required to pay a ≤ 100 refundable security deposit against loss or damage of project equipment.
-This ≤ 100 security deposit is not part of the volunteering fees, as it is refundable by the end of your stay if it is not used.
+At your arrival, you will be required to pay a $\leq 100$ refundable security deposit against loss or damage of project equipment.
+This $\leq 100$ security deposit is not part of the volunteering fees, as it is refundable by the end of your stay if it is not used.
 You should also bring sufficient funds for any other activities that you would like to do.
-Once a volunteering period has been agreed upon, you will be asked to pay via bank transfer ≤ 100 of the volunteering fees in advance.
+Once a volunteering period has been agreed upon, you will be asked to pay via bank transfer $\leq 100$ of the volunteering fees in advance.
 This payment will ensure that your place is booked.
 The payment will not be refunded if you cancel your volunteering.
-The remaining amount of the fees (total amount minus ≤ 100 that has been transferred to book the participation) should be paid at least one month before your arrival.
+The remaining amount of the fees (total amount minus $\leq 100$ that has been transferred to book the participation) should be paid at least one month before your arrival.
 If once you arrive at the project you decide to leave before the agreed date, your total contribution will not be refunded.
 This does not apply for the refundable security deposit, which will be refunded.

-Benefits: Volunteers will be provided with accommodation during their stay in an apartment in Santa Maria.
-You will also be able to enjoy discounts in dive clubs, surfing schools, and nature excursions!
-In addition to accommodation, spending time on the project will give you an incredible opportunity to work closely with marine turtles and directly contribute to their conservation.
+Benefits: Volunteers will be provided with accommodation during their stay - 6 nights per week in camp, with a rest night off in a shared apartment in Santa Maria.
+Meals will be provided to volunteers during their time in camp.
+In addition to meals and accommodation, spending time with the project will give you an incredible opportunity to work closely with sea turtles and directly contribute to their conservation.
 You will gain valuable fieldwork experience and be exposed to a wide range of cultures and backgrounds during your time with us.

-Timing: We strongly recommend a stay of at least 2 weeks, but the minimum stay is of 1 week.
+Timing: We strongly recommend a stay of at least 3 weeks, but the minimum stay is of 1 week.
 Some airlines only fly to Sal Island on specific days of the week, depending on where they fly from.
+You should join the volunteering programme on a Wednesday or on a Sunday, so check flights accordingly.
 Please, confirm the best routes to Sal Island with our team before purchasing your flights, we will be happy to assist you.
-The period when you can participate runs from the 1st of September until the 6th of December.
+The period when volunteers are welcome runs from the 23rd of June until the 20th of October.
 Volunteers can apply at any point throughout the season.